 The PN-60W has several drawbacks that reduce its performance: the small screen is hard to see, the battery compartment closes with two slow screws (not a quick release like all other devices tested), and its hang loop lies on the top of the unit and obstructs the screen when held upright (all other devices have the hang loop on the bottom).
-The PN-60W, does, however, come with DeLormeís Topo North America, an impressive, though unintuitive, trip planning and mapping software with detailed topos.
+The PN-60W, does, however, come with DeLorme's Topo North America, an impressive, though unintuitive, trip planning and mapping software with detailed topos.
 We recommend the PN-60W if you need both a GPS and satellite communicator, and believe inReach is the best communicator for your needs.

-The highest performance GPS we tested was the Garmin GPSMAP 62sc, which is powerful, accurate, provides excellent reception in adverse conditions, and has a display thatís easy to see in direct sun (best for hiking, mountain biking and boating).
+The highest performance GPS we tested was the Garmin GPSMAP 62sc, which is powerful, accurate, provides excellent reception in adverse conditions, and has a display that's easy to see in direct sun (best for hiking, mountain biking and boating).
 The Garmin Oregon 550 is smaller, lighter, and has a larger touchscreen display with higher resolution (best for entering lots of waypoints and car navigation).
 The best bang for your buck is the Garmin eTrex 20, which provides an easy to use device with good navigation capabilities and costs less than $200.

 The DeLorme PN-60W is a medium sized, fully featured handheld hiking GPS that pairs with an inReach satellite communicator for two way text messaging anywhere on the planet.
 Except for the additional wireless card, the PN-60W is identical to the PN-60.
 These two units make up the entire DeLorme GPS line.

-The PN-60W features reliable buttons and a small screen thatís visible in a wide range of light conditions.
+The PN-60W features reliable buttons and a small screen that's visible in a wide range of light conditions.
 Two AA batteries power the unit and its 3.5 GB internal storage can be supplemented with a SD card that inserts under the battery pack.

 Comparing inReach to other satellite communicators is also important.
 One alternative to inReach is a SPOT device, which broadcasts your position to others or can send a SOS signal to search and rescue.
-Though the PN-60W used to be sold with SPOT, theyíve ďupgradedĒ to inReach because it has pole-to-pole coverage and is capable of two-way messaging.
+Though the PN-60W used to be sold with SPOT, they've "upgraded" to inReach because it has pole-to-pole coverage and is capable of two-way messaging.
 This author believes a SPOT is the lightest and cheapest way to have the peace of mind that you'll be found if injured or lost.
 A satellite phone, however, might be better if you need to send or receive lots of information.
 Satellite phones are required on most hardcore adventure races and are often the choice of ultralight solo hikers (such as Andrew Skurka) who navigate with map and compass.
 If you do risky things alone and carry a GPS and also want the security of a satellite messenger the PN-60W might be right for you.

-Weíre impressed with the PN-60W's ability to pair with inReach, but the GPS itself performs poorly compared to the other six models we tested.
-The most striking drawback is the unitís small screen, which is mounted on a much larger glossy surface that gives the illusion that the screen is larger than it is.
+We're impressed with the PN-60W's ability to pair with inReach, but the GPS itself performs poorly compared to the other six models we tested.
+The most striking drawback is the unit's small screen, which is mounted on a much larger glossy surface that gives the illusion that the screen is larger than it is.
 The PN-60W weighs 6.9 oz., which makes it the third heaviest unit we tested.
 The battery compartment locks on tightly with two small screws that take a long time to twist.
 (All Magellan and DeLorme units have quick release back panels that are equally waterproof, but faster.)
 Faster is better because you can change batteries or swap out the SD card quicker.

 On the whole, we recommend the PN-60W if you satisfy three conditions: 1) you need a handheld hiking GPS, 2) you need a satellite communicator, and 3) you have determined that inReach is the satellite communicator that best suits your needs.

-— Max Neale
+— Chris McNamara and Max Neale

 OutdoorGearLab Member Reviews

-Most recent review: March 31, 2013
+Most recent review: October 8, 2015

 Helpful Buying Tips